Lesley Lopez: Education

 In September 2019, Lopez joined Maryland Attorney General Brian Frosh and 43 other members of the Maryland General Assembly in co-signing a letter to U.S. Education Secretary Betsy DeVos asking for information about her implementation of the federal Public Service Loan Forgiveness program.

 During the 2021 legislative session, Lopez endorsed a bill to expand collective bargaining rights to employees at Maryland's 16 community colleges.

 In April 2024, Lopez expressed concerns with efforts to ban books in public schools and libraries and called for federal protections against book bans.
 She also supported increasing funding for local school districts and teachers, and hiring more support personnel in schools.

 Gun policy

 In August 2019, Lopez said she opposed the Maryland State Police's decision to repeal limits for concealed carry permits for business owners, pointing out that the decision followed mass shootings in El Paso, Texas, and Dayton, Ohio.

 In 2020, Lopez introduced a bill requiring firearms to be stored in an area where a minor could not gain access to it.

 During the 2021 legislative session, Lopez introduced legislation to ban privately made firearms.
 The bill failed to pass out of committee.
 She reintroduced the bill in 2022, during which it passed and became law without Governor Hogan's signature.
 Following the bill's passage, Lopez was invited to the White House by President Joe Biden, where he announced a new United States Department of Justice rule regulating privately made firearms.

+Health care

+During the 2026 legislative session, Lopez introduced a bill that would require Medicaid and other state programs to cover the cost of monitoring devices for individuals with a higher chance of elopement.

+Immigration

+During the 2026 legislative session, Lopez introduced a bill that would prohibit state employees from knowingly aiding U.S. Immigration and Customs Enforcement unless presented with an official judicial warrant.